mrraange/penumbra/README.md

 Contributing
 The coordinator uses the Penumbra testnet to run an anonymous auction for contribution slots.
 At each slot, the connected participant with the highest bid is selected to contribute.

-To join the queue, use pcli ceremony contribute to place a bid:
+To join the queue, use pcli ceremony contribute to place a bid

 <code>cargo run --quiet --release --bin pcli -- ceremony contribute --phase 1 --bid 60penumbra --coordinator-address penumbra1qvqr8cvqyf4pwrl6svw9kj8eypf3fuunrcs83m30zxh57y2ytk94gygmtq5k82cjdq9y3mlaa3fwctwpdjr6fxnwuzrsy4ezm0u2tqpzw0sed82shzcr42sju55en26mavjnw4</code>